Martin Westlake: Selected publications

 Westlake has also published a large number of refereed articles, research and occasional papers, chapters in edited volumes, blog pieces and book reviews.

 In 2018, writing under the pseudonym Johannes de Berlaymont, Westlake published Working for the EU: How to get in (2018), and has since run an eight-hour career workshop based on the book each autumn at the College of Europe.
 A second, completely revised, edition was published in August 2024.

-Westlake's occasional journalism has been published inter alia in The Times, the Guardian, the I, the Financial Times, the European Voice, the Bulletin and Travel Tomorrow.
+Westlake's occasional journalism has been published inter alia in The Times, the Guardian, the I, the Financial Times, the European Voice, the Bulletin, The Brussels Times and Travel Tomorrow.